samihadatta/workshop-ml-apis/README.md

 *Some questions for reflection on our workshop today!*

 * [ ] What can machine learning be used for?
-How can we implement this API into a website?
+How can we implement this API in a website?
 Give us some examples!
 * [ ] Maybe you tested the script on an image and it didn't find all the faces in it... why might this be?